My Main Page with Links to My Other Book Reviews

 · Encourages self-deception about goodness.
 Consistent trivial goods are assumed to outweigh greater evils.

-· Creates individuals who become useful idiots for evildoers.
+· Creates individuals who become useful zealots for evil individuals.

 · Gives too much weight to virtues related to niceness.
-Nice people do many major evils.
+Nice people sometimes do evils.

 · Emphasizes image over substance.

-The virtues provide some useful language to describe actions, but they are a poor excuse for a full-fledged ethical system.
+Virtue ethics provides some useful language to describe actions, but are a poor excuse for a full-fledged ethical system.

-James Rachels has noted elsewhere (I can't remember where) that virtue ethics is at best a supplement to consequentialist and deontological theories.
-Virtue ethics often degrades into determining rightness by following or applying buzzwords.
-It is too unclear, too unspecific and not very beneficial.
-Virtue ethics is like having a motivational speaker from a stone-age tribe that has yet to discover numbers above five handle the accounting for a large organization.
-Among the problems with virtue ethics is that it makes clarity and accuracy difficult.
-Instead of thorough arguments, it is easy to hastily label actions in buzzword virtue categories.
+James Rachels noted elsewhere (I can't remember where) that virtue ethics is at best a supplement to consequentialist and deontological theories.
+Virtue ethics often degrades into determining rightness by applying buzzwords.
+It is too unclear, too unspecific, and not beneficial enough.
+Virtue ethics makes clarity and accuracy difficult.
+Buzzword virtue categories replace thorough arguments.

-One essay in here contrasts right-wing retributive justice with left-wing distributive justice, but the essay is worthless.
+One essay in here contrasts right-wing retributive justice with left-wing distributive justice, but the essay is worthless--Who gets the distribution merely changes.
 Both power market and lefty economic theories are distributive.
-Neither are meritarian and consequentialist.
-Who gets the distribution merely changes.
+Neither are meritarian or consequentialist.
 Government intervention in fiscal and monetary policies have a greater impact on who gets what than welfare state interventions.
-If you inherit a billion dollars or earn a million dollars selling subsidized tobacco, that is not retribution.
-Worth skimming.
+Worth a look.

 (C) 1986